You must do this at your staging date

 You can delay ‘assessing your staff’ for some or all of your staff for up to three months.
 This is known as ‘postponement’.

-Postponement does not mean that you are changing your staging date but simply changing the day you assess your staff’s age and earnings.
-This could be useful if you have staff that fall into the following categories:
+Postponement does not mean that you are changing your staging date but simply changing the day you assess your personal care assistants' age and earnings.
+This could be useful if you have anyone that falls into the following categories:

-If you use postponement you must write to your staff to tell them what you are doing.
+If you use postponement you must write to your personal care assistant to tell them what you are doing.

 Find out if postponement is right for you.

-Having worked out what you need to do for each person you employ, it is now time to put those that you need to into a pension scheme.
+Having worked out what you need to do for your personal care assistant, it is now time to put them into a pension scheme.

-You will need to give your pension scheme provider all the information that they need to initially set up your staff in the pension scheme.
+You will need to give your pension scheme provider all the information that they need to initially set up your personal care assistant in the pension scheme.

-Each time you pay your staff you will need to work out how much you both need to pay in and arrange for this to happen.
-Payroll software may help do this for you.
+Each time you pay them you will need to work out how much you both need to pay in and arrange for this to happen.
+Your pension scheme or an adviser may be able to help with this.

 For full details contact your pension scheme provider.